 Winter Solstice Celebration

-The day of winter solstice in the northern hemisphere (December 21) is significant as being the longest night and the shortest day of the year.
+The day of Winter Solstice in the northern hemisphere (December 21) is significant as being the longest night and the shortest day of the year.
 From that day on, the days are slowly getting longer and nights shorter.
 (With the festival of February 2nd, the Christian celebration of Candlemas or Hromnice, having gained a whole hour of daylight).
-The celebration of winter solstice started with the Kelts, the Egyptians, Romans and Old German tribes.
-They celebrated the return or rebirth of the Sun, which brings light, warmth and new life.
-Celebration of the winter solstice was one of the most important pagan celebrations.
-Winter solstice is said to be a magical night full of miracles, when the earth was said to open up, the rocks were cracking and revealing treasures, under the snow meadows and treats were blooming, bearing fruit, wild animals woke up from their hibernation just for this one night, domestic animals could talk and wells were filled with mead wine instead of water, and rivers were said to be full of silver and gold.
-That night of the year one could even see the future, so fortune telling was also done on that night.
-Single girls could see the face of the future love in an the water reflection in a well and cracked nut or an apple cut in half could tell if one’s future was full of wealth, fortune and health or sickness, poverty or even death.
-Current Christmas celebration have their roots in these old pagan and pre-Christian traditions.
+The celebration of winter solstice started with the Kelts, the Egyptians, Romans, and Old German tribes.
+They celebrated the return or rebirth of the Sun, which brings light, warmth, and new life.
+Celebration of the Winter Solstice was one of the most important pagan celebrations.
+Winter Solstice is said to be a magical night full of miracles when the earth was said to open up, the rocks were cracking and revealing treasures, under the snow meadows and treats were blooming, bearing fruit, wild animals woke up from their hibernation just for this one night, domestic animals could talk, and wells were filled with mead wine instead of water, and rivers were said to be full of silver and gold.
+That night of the year, one could even see the future, so fortune-telling was also done on that night.
+Single girls could see the face of the future love in the water reflection in a well and cracked nut or an apple cut in half could tell if one’s future was full of wealth, fortune, and health or sickness, poverty or even death.
+Current Christmas celebrations have their roots in these old pagan and pre-Christian traditions.
 Modern Christmas celebrations are a continuation of old pagan holidays.

 The Upside-Down Christmas Tree

-In pre-Christian pagan days, people carried trees from the forest to protect them from evil spirits of the dark woods and from cold and frost, and decorated them with edible items to appease the spirits.
-The five pointed star on top of the Christmas tree originally was not the star of Bethlehem, but pagan pentagon, symbol of the five elements: earth, water, air, fire and energy of life.
+In pre-Christian pagan days, people carried trees from the forest to protect them from evil spirits of the dark woods and from cold and frost and decorated them with edible items to appease the spirits.
+The five-pointed star on top of the Christmas tree originally was not the star of Bethlehem, but a pagan pentagon, symbol of the five elements: earth, water, air, fire, and energy of life.

-Families sit down to eat with the first star appearing on an evening sky.
-After dinner children are shown the Christmas tree for the first time and presents are opened.
+Families sit down to eat with the first star appearing in the evening sky.
+After dinner, children are shown the Christmas tree for the first time, and presents are opened.
 Many families, even non-religious ones, attend a Midnight Mass to hear the beautiful music and see elaborate Nativity Scenes displayed in all churches and many public squares.

 Other Customs and Superstitions